limblab/proc-aajan/FIU/README.md

 The TCNDataset class is used to make datasets for TCNs.
 Each instance in this dataset is a tuple containing input, output, and frame numbers.
 Each input/output pair corresponds to N frames in the video, where N can be specified in the class instantiation (default = 100).

 You can create and save datasets with the create_and_save_datasets function in the data_loading.py script.
 This function has several inputs, most of which are used simply to make subfolders for different types dataset (e.g. fully restrained vs semirestrained, split by neuron vs non split).
 This code needs to be changed in order to save your datasets in the correct directories.
 Note that it automatically saves a train, test, and full version of the dataset.
 The full version of the dataset is saved for two main reasons:
-1) Important attributes regarding that dataset (e.g. date, target size, input type, etc.) are lost when making train/test subsets.
+1) important attributes regarding that dataset (e.g. date, target size, input type, etc.) are lost when making train/test subsets.
 The full version of the dataset is used in many other functions to keep track of these attributes.
 2) While I never did this, the full dataset can be used to make other training/testing datasets for N-fold cross-validation.
 Note that the full version of the dataset does NOT retain the 20 second contiguous intervals mentioned above.
 Once the datasets are saved in the appropriate location, you can load all your datasets into a single dictionary using load_datasets.
 You can then convert those into dataloaders using get_loaders.